Karina856/EMarketingStrategyLVRestaurant/websiteDevelopment.md

 + Why: Regular updates include security patches that fix vulnerabilities.
 Running outdated software can leave your site exposed to security breaches and attacks.

 **3. Strong Password Policies**
-+ Action: Implement strong password policies for all user (administrator, content manager, etc.).
++ Action: Implement strong password policies for all users (administrator, content manager, etc.).
 + Why: Strong passwords reduce the risk of unauthorized access to your website.
 Use a mix of uppercase, lowercase, numbers, and special characters, and encourage the use of password managers.

 **4. Privacy Policy and Terms of Service**